In June 1991, the Pinatubo volcano on the Philippine island of Luzon literally exploded. It was the second strongest

 The researchers not only looked at the fauna and flora of the volcano, but were looking for Apomys sacobianus - the Pinatubo volcanic mouse.
 Scientists worried that she no longer exists, because she lived only on this mountain.

-Larry Heaney, curator of the mammals department at the Chicago Field Museum.
+Larry Heaney, curator of mammals at the Chicago Field Museum.

 However, Pinatubo's research yielded veryamazing results - a total of 17 species have been documented, including eight bats, seven rodents (five native and two non-native) and even two large mammals (feral pigs and deer).
 Despite the fact that all surveyed areas had sparse, bushy secondary vegetation rather than forest, native rodents were abundant throughout.